diplfranzhoepfinger/esp-protocols/components/esp_modem/examples/modem_tcp_client/README.md

 ### Supported IDF versions

-This example is only supported from `v4.1`, as this is the default dependency of `esp-modem` component.
+This example is supported from IDF `v4.4`.